sphinx-doc/sphinx/Doc-3k/library/asyncore.rst

 are probably what  you really need.
 Network servers are rarely processor bound, however.

 If your operating system supports the :cfunc:`select` system call in its I/O library (and nearly all do), then you can use it to juggle multiple communication channels at once; doing other work while your I/O is taking place in the "background."
 Although this strategy can seem strange and complex, especially at first, it is in many ways easier to understand and control than multi-threaded programming.
-The :mod:`asyncore` module solves many of the difficult problems for  you, making the task of building sophisticated high- performance  network servers and clients a snap.
+The :mod:`asyncore` module solves many of the difficult problems for you, making the task of building sophisticated high-performance network servers and clients a snap.
 For "conversational" applications and protocols the companion :mod:`asynchat` module is invaluable.

 The basic idea behind both modules is to create one or more network *channels*, instances of class :class:`asyncore.dispatcher` and